-Ind AS 8 - Accounting Policies, Changes in Accounting Estimates and Errors - This amendment has introduced a definition of 'accounting estimates' and included amendments to Ind AS 8 to help entities distinguish changes in accounting policies from changes in accounting estimates.
-The effective date for adoption of this amendment is annual periods beginning on or after April 1, 2023.
-The Group has evaluated the amendment and there is no impact on its consolidated financial statements.
+The effective date for adoption of this amendment is annual periods beginning on or after January 1, 2023, although early adoption is permitted.
+The Group has evaluated the amendment and there is no impact on its interim consolidated financial statements.